nick-ng/robot-race/README.md

    - `HEROKU_EMAIL`: Email address of your Heroku account
 5. Push a commit to the `main` branch.

+## Unit Tests

+Create a `/spec` directory next to the files you want to test then create a file `<name-of-file-to-test>.spec.cjs` in that.

 ## ToDos

 Check this [GitHub Project](https://github.com/users/nick-ng/projects/1) for details.